brendanhasz/probflow/docs/index.rst

    :width: 90 %
    :align: center

 ProbFlow also provides more complex layers, such as those required for building Bayesian neural networks.
-A multi-layer Bayesian neural network can be built and fit using ProbFlow in only a few lines:
+Also, ProbFlow lets you mix and match ProbFlow objects with TensorFlow objects and operations.
+For example, a multi-layer Bayesian neural network can be built and fit using ProbFlow in only a few lines:

 .. code-block:: python

-    from probflow import Sequential, Dense, ScaleParameter, Normal
+    import tensorflow as tf

+    class DenseRegression(pf.ContinuousModel):

+        def __init__(self, input_dims):
-    predictions = Sequential(layers=[
+            self.net = pf.Sequential([
-        Dense(units=128, activation='relu'),
-        Dense(units=64, activation='relu'),
-        Dense(units=1)
+                pf.Dense(input_dims, 128),
+                tf.nn.relu,
+                pf.Dense(128, 64),
+                tf.nn.relu,
+                pf.Dense(128, 1),
             ])
-    noise_std = ScaleParameter()
+            self.std = pf.ScaleParameter(name='std')

+        def __call__(self, x):
+            return pf.Normal(self.net(x), self.std())

-    model = Normal(predictions, noise_std)
+    model = DenseRegression()
     model.fit(x, y)

-For convenience, ProbFlow also includes several :ref:`ready-made models <ready_made_models>` for standard tasks (such as linear regressions, logistic regressions, and multi-layer dense neural networks).
-For example, the above linear regression example could have been done with much less work by using ProbFlow's ready-made :func:`.LinearRegression` model:
+For convenience, ProbFlow also includes several :ref:`pre-built models <ug_applications>` for standard tasks (such as linear regressions, logistic regressions, and multi-layer dense neural networks).
+For example, the above linear regression example could have been done with much less work by using ProbFlow's ready-made :class:`.LinearRegression` model:

 .. code-block:: python

-    from probflow import LinearRegression

-    model = LinearRegression()
+    model = pf.LinearRegression()
     model.fit(x, y)

 And the multi-layer Bayesian neural net could have been made more easily by using ProbFlow's ready-made :func:`.DenseRegression` model:

 .. code-block:: python

-    from probflow import DenseRegression

-    model = DenseRegression(units=[128, 64, 1])
+    model = pf.DenseRegression(units=[7, 128, 64, 1])
     model.fit(x, y)

-Using parameters, layers, and distributions as simple building blocks, ProbFlow allows for the painless creation of more complicated Bayesian models like :ref:`generalized linear models <example_glm>`, :ref:`neural matrix factorization <example_nmf>` models, and :ref:`mixed effects models <example_multilevel>`.
+Using parameters and distributions as simple building blocks, ProbFlow allows for the painless creation of more complicated Bayesian models like :ref:`generalized linear models <example_glm>`, :ref:`neural matrix factorization <example_nmf>` models, and :ref:`Gaussian mixture models <example_gmm>`.
 Take a look at the :ref:`examples` section and the :ref:`user_guide` for more!

 Installation
 ------------

-Before installing ProbFlow, you'll first need to either `PyTorch <>`, or `TensorFlow <http://www.tensorflow.org/install/>`_ and `TensorFlow Probability <http://www.tensorflow.org/probability/install>`_.
+Before installing ProbFlow, you'll first need to install either `PyTorch <https://pytorch.org/>`, or `TensorFlow 2.0 <https://www.tensorflow.org/versions/r2.0/api_docs/python/tf>`_ and `TensorFlow Probability <http://www.tensorflow.org/probability/install>`_.
 PyTorch, TensorFlow, and TensorFlow Probability are not included in ProbFlow's `requirements.txt` file, so that you can choose which you want to use (and whether to use the GPU or CPU versions).

 Then, you can use `pip <http://pypi.org/project/pip/>`_ to install ProbFlow itself from the GitHub source: